Superfields, nilpotent superfields and superschemes: Observables and nilpotent variables

 In quantum mechanics things are very different.
 States are rays in a Hilbert space and observables are hermitian operators on it.
 The results of measurements are eigenvalues of these operators, and they appear with a probability distribution determined by the Hilbert space state.
 The algebra of operators on a Hilbert space is non commutative, so sometimes it is said, very roughly, that `quantizing' a system corresponds to substitute the commutative algebra of observables by a non commutative one such that when taking the limit $\hbar\rightarrow 0$ the original commutative algebra is recovered.

 Let us consider the simplest case possible, a two dimensional phase space $\R^2$ with canonical coordinates $(q,p)\in \R^2$ and symplectic form $\rd q\wedge\rd p$.
-The induced Poisson bracket on the coordinates is \beq\{q, p\}_-=1\,. \eeq As a quantum system, one considers de Hilbert space of square integrable functions on the variable $q$, $\cL^2(\R)$.
+The induced Poisson bracket on the coordinates is \beq\{q, p\}_-=1\,. \eeq As a quantum system, one considers the Hilbert space of square integrable functions on the variable $q$, $\cL^2(\R)$.
 One considers the position and momentum operators: whose commutation rule is

 Taking $\hbar\rightarrow 0$ the commutation relation is reverted to the commutativity of $q$ and $p$ as ordinary functions on phase space.
-The fact that the term of order one in $\hbar$ is proportional to the Poisson bracket (changing the constant function `1' by the identity) is not casual, but a requirement of the quantization.
+The fact that the term of order one in $\hbar$ is proportional to the Poisson bracket (substituting the constant function `1' by the identity) is not casual, but a requirement of the quantization.

-Let us assume now that the phase space is substituted by a superspace, for example $\R^{2|2}$, with superalgebra $C^\infty(\C^2)\otimes\wedge(\theta, \pi)$.
-There is also a super Poisson structure on it.
-The Poisson bracket of two odd quantities is symmetric and the rest zero.
+Let us assume that the phase space is now substituted by a superspace, for example $A^{2|2}$, with superalgebra $C^\infty(\R^2)\otimes\wedge[\theta, \pi]$.
+There is also a super Poisson structure on it: and the rest zero.
+The Poisson bracket of two odd quantities is symmetric.